HST-Based Lens Model of SDSS J1226+2152, in Preparation for JWST-ERS TEMPLATES: Lensing Analysis

 We model the complex lens plane iteratively, solving each SL core separately while fixing the masses of the other main cluster halos.
 Then, we combine the models and solve for the entire lens plane jointly.

 Our starting point is the lens model (hereafter V0) published in \citet{Tejos2021} and used by \citet{Dai2020,Solimano2021}, and \citet{Solimano2022}.
 That model solved for the lensing potential of the north cluster based on the lensing constraints around that core, with shear from a fixed circular PIEMD halo at the position of the south cluster with normalization $\sigma=1100$ \kms\ (note that $\sigma$ relates to, but is not equal to, the measured velocity dispersion; see \citealt{eliasdottir07}).
 We start by refining the mass halo of the south cluster using the observed lensing constraints around this halo.
 During this step, we keep the north cluster-scale halo fixed to the best-fit parameters of the V0 model.
 We add a group-scale mass halo with $\sigma=600$ \kms\ fixed to the position of the northwest cluster.
-These two fixed halos generate lensing shear from the directions of the structures with which they are associated.
+These two fixed halos generate lensing shear from the directions of the structures with which they are associated; their parameters are only fixed in this initial lens modeling iteration, and will be free in subsequent iterations of the lens model.
 We allow all the parameters of the south cluster-scale halo to vary, with the exception of the cut radius, which is fixed to 1500 kpc.
 The south BCG is decoupled from the other cluster members and its core, cut, and $\sigma$ parameters are left as free parameters.
-We find that the the lensing evidence in the south cluster requires an additional mass halo in the vicinity of the third-brightest galaxy in this field, and we therefore free the slope parameters ($r_c$, $r_{cut}$, $\sigma$) of this galaxy as well, while fixing its geometric parameters.
+We find that the lensing evidence in the south cluster requires an additional mass halo in the vicinity of the third-brightest galaxy in this field, and we therefore free the slope parameters ($r_c$, $r_{cut}$, $\sigma$) of this galaxy as well, while fixing its geometric parameters.

-Once a satisfactory solution is obtained in the south, we allow the parameters of the halos representing the north and northwest clusters to vary.
+Once a satisfactory solution is obtained in the south, we allow the parameters of the halos representing the north and northwest clusters to vary as described below.

 The north cluster is dominated by a cluster-scale halo, centered near the BCG.
 Similarly to the south cluster and the V0 model, we leave all of its parameters free with the exception of $r_{cut}=1500$ kpc.
 Two galaxies that appear in close projection to the images of the lensed galaxies are decoupled from the cluster member catalog.
 The first is a faint cluster member galaxy that perturbs image 10.2 of \arcnamelong\ and generates two additional images of clumps 8 and 9 (see \autoref{sec:arcs} for a description of the lensed images).
 The second is an interloping galaxy at $z=0.77$ (galaxy G1 in \citealt{Tejos2021}, D1 in \citealt{Bayliss2011}).
 As was done in \citet{Tejos2021}, we include this galaxy in the same lens plane of the cluster.
 This approximation simplifies the lensing solution to one lens plane, and improves the accuracy of image positions as well as magnification compared to omitting the line-of-sight mass from the lens model \citep{Raney2020}.